 Get a coastal look with this easy 15 min DIY shell ceiling fan pull project.
 Looks great, holds up well, and it’s a great way to use shells from a vacation

-Creative credit for todays DIY shell ceiling fan pull…my 15 minute project belongs to my new local artist friend Sierra who I met during the Michaels Store Pinterest Party last January.
+Creative credit for today’s DIY shell ceiling fan pull…my 15-minute project belongs to my new local artist friend Sierra who I met during the Michaels Store Pinterest Party last January.

 When we moved in almost two years ago I thought the huge ceiling fans were overkill.
-Now, I’m a huge fan…pun intended 🙂
+Now, I’m a huge fan…pun intended.

-One of the biggest benefits to living by the water is that we only turn on our AC during a few months during the hottest part of the summer.
+One of the biggest benefits of living by the water is that we only turn on our AC for a few months during the hottest part of the summer.
 Even during this time of the year we still get a beautiful cool sea breeze many evenings.
 The fans help out a lot and we get to keep our windows open a wee bit longer in the season.

 I tried to make fan pulls when we first moved to the beach.
 It’s a great idea.
 Simple and perfectly coastal, right?
 Umm, project fail.
-They were not only ugly, they failed the durability test miserably.
+They were not only ugly, but they also failed the durability test miserably.
 I figured I buy fan pulls when I came across something I liked.

-…Until Sierra and I were making Himmeli art from straws (which are so cute and you can see them HERE).
+I’ve looked ever since until Sierra and I were making Himmeli art from straws (which are so cute and you can see them HERE).
 She happened to mention she makes her own ceiling fan pulls and they hold up just fine.

 Friends, this is a 15 minute project.
 Here’s the supplies you need to make a DIY shell ceiling fan pull.

 This post contains affiliate links, as an Amazon affiliate I earn a fee from qualifying purchases at no additional cost to you.
 Thank you for supporting H2OBungalow!

 How to Make a Shell Ceiling Fan Pull